nila27/study/Operating System/Windows/Kernel Mode/02.Programming/04.IRP/ReadMe.txt

     CSHORT Type;
     USHORT Size;

-    //
-    // Define the common fields used to control the IRP.
-    //

-    //
-    // Define a pointer to the Memory Descriptor List (MDL) for this I/O
-    // request.
-This field is only used if the I/O is "direct I/O".
-    //

     PMDL MdlAddress;

-    //
-    // Flags word - used to remember various flags.
-    //

     ULONG Flags;

-    //
-    // The following union is used for one of three purposes:
-    //
-    //    1.
-This IRP is an associated IRP.
-The field is a pointer to a master
-    //       IRP.
-    //
-    //    2.
-This is the master IRP.
-The field is the count of the number of
-    //       IRPs which must complete (associated IRPs) before the master can
-    //       complete.
-    //
-    //    3.
-This operation is being buffered and the field is the address of
-    //       the system space buffer.
-    //

     union {
         struct _IRP *MasterIrp;
         __volatile LONG IrpCount;
         PVOID SystemBuffer;
     } AssociatedIrp;

-    //
-    // Thread list entry - allows queuing the IRP to the thread pending I/O
-    // request packet list.
-    //

     LIST_ENTRY ThreadListEntry;

-    //
-    // I/O status - final status of operation.
-    //

     IO_STATUS_BLOCK IoStatus;

-    //
-    // Requester mode - mode of the original requester of this operation.
-    //

     KPROCESSOR_MODE RequestorMode;

-    //
-    // Pending returned - TRUE if pending was initially returned as the
-    // status for this packet.
-    //

     BOOLEAN PendingReturned;

-    //
-    // Stack state information.
-    //

     CHAR StackCount;
     CHAR CurrentLocation;

-    //
-    // Cancel - packet has been canceled.
-    //

     BOOLEAN Cancel;

-    //
-    // Cancel Irql - Irql at which the cancel spinlock was acquired.
-    //

     KIRQL CancelIrql;

-    //
-    // ApcEnvironment - Used to save the APC environment at the time that the
-    // packet was initialized.
-    //

     CCHAR ApcEnvironment;

-    //
-    // Allocation control flags.
-    //

     UCHAR AllocationFlags;

-    //
-    // User parameters.
-    //

     PIO_STATUS_BLOCK UserIosb;
     PKEVENT UserEvent;
     union {